Iran intensifies attacks on Gulf energy sites after Israel struck its key gas field

 After the latest Iranian barrage, Israeli Energy Minister Eli Cohen said the electricity grid in northern Israel sustained some damage.
 He said crews had restored electricity to some areas and were working to restore it in others.

-Israeli media showed images of black smoke rising from the oil refinery in the northern city of Haifa.
+Israeli media showed images of black smoke rising from an oil refinery in the northern city of Haifa.

 Hegseth says fate of Iran is in hands of US military